top of page

 Quick Navigation - Click the link below to jump to that section..

-The FHA has specific employment requirements for borrowers seeking an FHA loan in 2024.
+The FHA has specific employment requirements for borrowers seeking an FHA loan.
 These include having a two-year work history, being self-employed for less than two years, and acceptable and non-acceptable employment gaps.

 2 Year Work History

 You need a steady income to assure lenders you can make your mortgage payments.
-FHA loans are no exception, requiring a two-year work history as part of the applicant's stable employment record.
+For FHA loans, lenders must analyze the most recent two years of a borrower's employment to document a stable and reliable income.

 It's vital to show that you've been earning consistently over the past two years - this could be through pay stubs, W-2 forms, or tax returns.
 But don't panic if you've switched jobs during this period!
 If you've worked multiple jobs with different employers within these two years, it won't hamper your loan approval process.